-EWEB Customer Care Program begins on the first business day in October.
-For EWEB customers who meet the low-income guidelines.
-The wait list opens the first business day of each month after 9:00 a.m. funding permitting.
-The household may not have already received ECC assistance during the current heating season (October-September).
+EWEB Customer Care Program begins on the first business day in January.
+For EWEB customers who meet 200% of the Federal Poverty Level.
+The wait list opens the first business day of each month after 9:00 a.m. as funding permitting.
+The household may not have already received ECC assistance during the current heating season (January-December).
 The applicant who comes for an appointment must be listed on the bill or be recognized by EWEB as the spouse or legal partner on the bill.
 Applicants must bring a current EWEB bill as well as the documents listed in “What to Bring to your Energy Assistance Appointment.”
 Bills do not have to be past due or show a balance due.

 EMERALD PEOPLE'S UTILITY DISTRICT (EPUD)